 - NOW ACCEPTING APPLICATIONS

-This position is 32 - 37 hours per week with rotation of shifts on days, swing and grave.
+The Telecom Specialist Trainee position is responsible for receiving 9-1-1 and other emergency calls as well as supporting the dispatch services to Police, Fire, and EMS.
+This position is considered Half-Time, working 32 - 37 hours per week with rotation of shifts on days, swing, and grave.

 How to apply for this position:

-Read the Job Description & Qualifications below.
-Ensure that you can meet the qualifications of
+Read the Job Description and qualifications below.
+Ensure that you can meet the

-this position including the passing of a clear background, drug & physical exam.
+qualifications of this position, including the passing of a clear background drug & physical exam.

-2. Criminal history checks are conducted and must have no criminal convictions and a clear driving record
+2. Criminal history checks are conducted, and one must have no criminal convictions

 3. Qualified Applicants will be scheduled for a 2hr Dispatch Sit-in